Value-Driven Design – sustainable products and service innovation with value in focus

-The European aerospace industry is nowadays at the forefront of this research on “Value Driven Design”, and the European FP7 CRESCENDO project stands out as one of the main hubs for the development of “value models” to support design decision making.
+The European FP7 CRESCENDO project stands out as one of the main hubs for the development of “value models” to support design decision making.
 Here, Marco Bertoni, Alessandro Bertoni and Christian Johansson have been main contributors to the improvement of value-based decision-making models.
-A research initiated by Professors Tobias Larsson (then at Luleå University of Technology) and Ola Isaksson (previously at LTU, and now at Chalmers) during the VIVACE EU FP6 programme.
+This research was initiated by Professors Tobias Larsson (then at Luleå University of Technology) and Ola Isaksson (previously at LTU, and now at Chalmers) during the VIVACE EU FP6 programme.

 - Related research papers and readings from PDRL on Value Driven Design may be found here: https://www.productdevelopment.se/?s=value+driven+design